ucsb-cs48-s20/project-s0-t4-new-city/docs/DEPLOY.md

 Let’s proceed to next step

-Step 9b: How to set up Google OAuth for Heroku
+Step 8c: How to set up Google OAuth for Heroku Basically repeat 9a and 9b with minor changes
 * Navigate to https://developers.google.com/identity/sign-in/web/sign-in to create a Google OAuth Application.
 * If you are asked “Where are you calling from”, select “Web Server”
 * Set the Authorized Redirect URI to: https://your-app-name.herokuapp.com/login/oauth2/code/google
+* Get map key as above instruction

-* Add the following items to your secrets-heroku.properties file, filling out them the values from your Google OAuth application and key
+Add the following items to your secrets-heroku.properties file, filling out them the values from your Google OAuth application and key

 spring.security.oauth2.client.registration.google.client-id: PUT-CLIENT-ID-HERE